 6. Student Experience and Retention Tools

-The student experience has a huge impact on your course engagement and completion rates.
+The student experience greatly impacts your course engagement and completion rates.

-You need to choose a platform that provides you with tools to create an exceptional student learning experience.
+You need to choose a platform that provides tools to create an exceptional student learning experience.

 Here’s how Podia and Teachable stack up.